-Buddy Grand Club Coin
+Buddy Grand Club & Triple Grand Club

-BGMC offers a Grand Club coin, awarded to any kid who raises \$1,000 for BGMC in his lifetime.
+BGMC offers a Grand Club coin and a Triple Grand Club coin, awarded to any kid who raises \$1,000 or \$3,000 for BGMC in his/her lifetime.
 The coin can be awarded even after the kid has moved on to youth group or beyond.
-Let your churches know about this award, and plan a special presentation during an event such as camp, district council, etc.

-Click here for Grand Club Coin info, certificate, and flyer.
+Click here for Grand Club Coin info and to order.